 $ jeb_wincon.bat -c --license

 How do floating licenses work?#

 Floating licenses work on a per-seat basis, as opposed to other license types that work on a per-user basis.
 Example:

-Therefore, floating builds provide great flexibility for organizations where many users are planning to use JEB irregularly and/or at different times (eg, teams split across various regions).
+Therefore, floating builds provide great flexibility for organizations where many users are planning to use JEB irregularly and/or at different times (e.g., teams split across various regions).

 Please refer to this Manual entry to learn about setting up floating Controller and Clients.

 What happens when my license subscription expires?#

 Do subscriptions renew automatically?#

 No. We do not perform auto-payments or auto-renewals.
 Please email sales when you need to renew a subscription.

 Do you offer subscriptions valid for more than one year?#

 Yes, we do offer custom subscriptions for up to 3 years.
 Email us at sales for details.

 Do you offer perpetual licenses?#

 Do you provide professional support?#

 We do offer an additional support plan for JEB Pro and JEB Pro Floating licenses.
 Refer to the Buy page for details.

 Do you offer large volume subscriptions?#

 Yes, we do have plans for large enterprise and government.
 Those plans include the possibility to generate large amount of license keys.
 Reach out to sales for additional details.

 We developed internal tools built around JEB.
 Can other users in my organization use them without breaking the EULA?#

 Yes.
 As long as your JEB subscription is valid, users in your organization may access and use data produced by JEB.

 Which version of Java shall I use to run JEB UI client?#

-Finally, the JEB3 client can always be started directly by running jebc.jar on the command line:
+The JEB client can always be started directly by executing

 java -jar bin/app/jebc.jar

 Which version of Java shall I use to run non-UI clients?#

 java binary should be accessible from the

 JAVA_HOME.
 You may have different versions of Java installed, but always make sure that paths refer to one that matches your system specifications.

 How can I increase the maximum amount of memory usable by JEB?#

 jvmopt.txt file at the root of your JEB folder.

 -Xmx8G: allow JEB to use up to 8 Gb of memory.